How to use funding

 Changing principal investigators

 The audit is a way to ensure that the reported cost accrual corresponds to the total costs of the project.
 The costs must have been incurred during the funding period mentioned in the funding decision, taking into account any extensions granted.
-The only costs partly incurred after the funding period that are accepted are the costs of the auditor’s report.
-As the audit costs must be included in the final payment request, it is important that the audit invoice is delivered promptly.

 Costs incurred before the start of the project will not be accepted, regardless of when they were paid.
 Similarly, costs incurred after project completion will not be accepted.
 However, the invoice may be dated after the funding period, provided that the cost has accrued on an accruals basis during the project.
 For example, invoices for outsourced services may arrive and may be paid only after the end of the validity of the funding decision.
 The invoice is acceptable as project costs if the work on which the invoice is based was carried out while the decision was active.

-Funding from EU Recovery and Resilience Facility (RRF) - instructions and forms
+Funding from EU Recovery and Resilience Facility (RRF): instructions and forms

 The Research Council of Finland, Finnish universities and government research institutes apply the so-called full cost model.
 The full cost model applies to most of the funding granted by the Research Council, and it affects the way in which funding applications and funding decisions are made, how funding is used, and how the use of funds is reported.